euclidianAce/x86-64-instruction-encodings/ConditionalInstructions.md

 mnemonic that tests it.

 # `above` vs `greater` etc.
-Certain flags will be describe with words that appear to mean the same thing, such as `above` and `greater`, or `below` and `less`.
+Certain flags will be described with words that appear to mean the same thing, such as `above` and `greater`, or `below` and `less`.
 These refer to the signed and unsigned comparisons as outlined in the table below: